 Soldiers and Sailors Monument, Civil War memorial at East Rock Park, New Haven, United States.

-The Soldiers and Sailors Monument is a tall granite column that stands 112 feet (34 meters) high in East Rock Park.
-Four bronze female figures stand at its base while an Angel of Peace crowns the top of the structure.
+The Soldiers and Sailors Monument is a tall granite column rising about 112 feet (34 meters) in East Rock Park, New Haven.
+Four bronze female figures stand at its base, and an Angel of Peace tops the column above them.

-The monument was completed in 1887 to honor New Haven residents who died in four major American wars.
-These conflicts stretched from the Revolutionary War through the Civil War, spanning more than a century of the nation's history.
+The monument was completed in 1887 to honor New Haven residents who died in four major American wars, from the Revolutionary War to the Civil War.
+It was built during a period when many American cities were raising public memorials to their fallen.

-The dedication ceremony in 1887 drew an enormous crowd of around 175,000 people to the site.
-Two famous Civil War generals, William Tecumseh Sherman and Philip Henry Sheridan, were among those who attended the celebration.
+The dedication ceremony in 1887 drew a crowd of around 175,000 people to East Rock Park, making it one of the largest gatherings the city had ever seen.
+Two of the most recognized Civil War generals, William Tecumseh Sherman and Philip Henry Sheridan, were present that day.

 The community of curious travelers